BoosterOfOld/korre/readme.md

 ### Build ncursesw

 The project uses my custom fork of [ggerganov/imtui](https://github.com/ggerganov/imtui) with an added support for UTF-8 (in order to display the box-drawing characters) and as such it needs ncursesw (ncurses with wide char support).
-Neither the ncurses lib bundled with Mac OS nor the Homebrew cask support that, so ncursesw must be build from source:
+Neither the ncurses lib bundled with Mac OS nor the Homebrew cask support that, so ncursesw must be built from source:

 Download [ncurses source code](https://ftp.gnu.org/gnu/ncurses/ncurses-6.4.tar.gz) and build using: